jkeller52/astrobee/README.md

 Test this by running `gazebo` to see if Gazebo will open.
 If Gazebo works, we can move on to trying to simulate Astrobee in Gazebo.

+To try to run the simulator with Gazebo:
+`roslaunch astrobee sim.launch dds:=false robot:=sim_pub sviz:=true`